 Over time, driving kids around every day can really add up for caregivers.
 Not only can it cost a lot in gas, but it can also lead to some extra wear and tear on a caregiver’s vehicle.
-That’s why some places like California and Massachusetts require employers (including families employing caregivers) to reimburse costs associated with driving on the job.
-When transporting kids is a primary responsibility of the after-school nanny or sitter, many families reimburse these costs using the federal mileage reimbursement rate, which is 57.5 cents per mile in 2020.
+That’s why some places like California, Washington, D.C. or Massachusetts, require employers (including families employing caregivers) to reimburse costs associated with driving on the job.
+When transporting kids is a primary responsibility of the after-school nanny or sitter, many families reimburse these costs using the federal mileage reimbursement rate, which is 58.5 cents per mile in 2022.

 That’s how it worked for Christina Pillsbury.
 When she drove children around as an after-school nanny in Chicago, families gave her the federal mileage reimbursement rate on top of her standard hourly rate to offset the costs of using her own car.

 Driving might be a normal, everyday activity in the U.S., but there’s a risk that comes with being on the road.
-According to the Centers for Disease Control and Prevention, motor vehicle traffic incidents are among the leading causes of both unintentional injuries and deaths for children in the U.S. Even extremely careful, well-trained drivers can end up in a crash for reasons beyond their control.
+According to the most recent Centers for Disease Control and Prevention Childhood Injury Report, motor vehicle traffic incidents are among the leading causes of both unintentional injuries and deaths for children in the U.S. Even extremely careful, well-trained drivers can end up in a crash for reasons beyond their control.

 If you hire an after-school nanny or sitter to regularly drive your children to and from school and activities, you might want to consider subsidizing your caregiver’s car or health insurance to compensate for the added risk all that extra driving entails.

 That’s something Leigh-Anne Kelly wishes she had had while working as an after-school nanny in Seattle.
 Kelly had auto insurance, but she didn’t make enough to cover the cost of health insurance in the event of an accident.
 “If something had happened to me, I would’ve been totally out of luck,” Kelly says.